 Life of a Bond Project

-Recently, the Council issued debt for improvements to the water system and the Pantego Economic Development Corporation (PEDC) issued debt for improvements to Bicentennial Park.
-Staff is now working to shepherd these improvements through to completion.
-Each project will follow its own timeline but will generally include the following stages, which are not always linear.
-Sometimes there will be overlap or a need to revisit certain portions of a previous stage.
+Each project will follow its own timeline, but will generally include the following stages, which are not always linear.
+Sometimes there will be an overlap or a need to revisit a previous stage.

 Cost Estimate and Funding

-The initial phase of any project is to estimate the cost of completion and outline a funding plan.
+The initial phase involves estimating costs and developing a funding plan.
 When projects are capital improvements designed to last for decades, they are often funded via debt issuances.
-This prevents placing the total burden of the improvements on current taxpayers and, instead, distributes the debt among all taxpayers who will enjoy the benefits now and in the coming years.
+This prevents placing the total burden of the upgrades on current taxpayers and – instead – distributes the debt among all taxpayers who will enjoy the benefits over time.

-The PEDC issued $1.3m in Tax Notes to fund capital improvements to Bicentennial Park including new playground structures and underlay, awnings, and fencing along the creek.
-This debt will be repaid via existing sales tax revenue and will, therefore, not impact current taxpayers.
+The PEDC issued $1.3m in Tax Notes to fund capital improvements to Bicentennial Park, including new playground structures and underlay, awnings, and fencing along the creek.
+The splash pad is also being repaired, and a pickleball court is being added.
+This debt will be repaid via sales tax revenue and will, therefore, not impact tax rates.

-The project design scope outlines goals, deliverables, cost of services, and important deadlines.
-Staff then advertises the project and accepts bids from qualified firms.
-Staff evaluates these bids and makes recommendations to the Council and PEDC.
-These governing bodies then deliberate and select the most qualified firms to complete each project as specified.
+The project design scope outlines goals, deliverables, and time considerations.
+Staff advertises the project and evaluates bids from qualified firms.
+Staff makes recommendations to Council and PEDC.
+The governing body then deliberates before approving a bid.

 Preliminary Design, Permitting, and Easements

 The preliminary design phase typically includes data gathering, the review and comparison of design options, and a review of potential environmental impacts.
 The information gathered during the preliminary design phase is used to make decisions that will be included in the final design phase.
-Because we are expanding the water system, any necessary permits from the Texas Commission on Environmental Quality (TCEQ) or other state agencies will also be obtained.
+Finally, the Town will obtain permits or approvals from regulating agencies and necessary land or easements.

 Project Celebrations